Patanjali Ayurved: Controversies

 In June 2025, The Nainital High Court has quashed the criminal case against Patanjali Ayurveda Limited and its founders Baba Ramdev and Acharya Balkrishna for publishing misleading advertisements.

 Patanjali has been cited for its working conditions; Ramdev and Balkrishna are treated as gurus whose feet must be touched each time they enter an area.
-Workers are paid ₹6000 per month, working 12-hour shifts, six days a week.
+The average factory worker is paid ₹6000 per month for working 12-hour shifts, six days a week.
 They are also discouraged from asking for a raise, with the rationale that working at the factory is considered "seva" (voluntary service) to the cause and is a payment in itself.

 On 22 May 2021, the Indian Medical Association (IMA) in Uttarakhand sent a defamation notice of ₹1000 crore after remarks by Ramdev about doctors who practise evidence-based medicine.
+On 14 August 2025, Supreme Court, dismissed IMA's plea against Patanjali, upholds repeal of rule on AYUSH ads.